aquar25/Notes/linux/Linux Applicaton/Linux Application Programming.md

 }
 ```

-build the demo with a make file
+build the demo with a make file，Note also that you specify the -pthread option, which adds support for multithreading to the application (such as re-entrancy).
+The option also ensures that certain global system variables (such as errno) are provided on a per-thread basis.

 ```makefile
 threadapp: thread_demo.o